Real Estate Owned (REO) Properties: A Complete Guide

-- They’ll probably have some experience in telling home buyers what needs to be done to make the house livable.
+- They’ll probably have some experience in telling home buyers how to go about making the house livable.

-In most home sales, there is typically a general warranty deed.
-A general warranty deed tells you a couple of things:
+Most home sales involve what’s known as a general warranty deed, which tells you a couple of things:

 - The seller has the right to sell you the property as they currently own it.

-However, with an REO sale you may not be able to get a general warranty deed.
+However, with an REO sale, you may not be able to get a general warranty deed.
 In this situation, it’s common to instead receive a special warranty deed.
-In this instance, “special” doesn’t mean “better.”
+“Special,” in this instance, doesn’t always mean “better.”

-With a special warranty deed, the mortgage investor is likely to only guarantee that there are no additional title issues that have been created since they took over ownership.
-Although they have the right to sell the property, they can’t promise against other pre-existing title issues or liens.
+With a special warranty deed, the mortgage investor is likely to only guarantee that no additional title issues have arisen since they took over the ownership.
+Although they have the right to sell the property, the mortgage investor can’t guarantee the absence of other pre-existing title issues or liens.

-For this reason, it’s important to take precautions when purchasing an REO property.
+For this reason, it’s important to take precautions when purchasing any REO property.

-One thing you might consider with an REO property is buying an owner’s title policy.
-You’re required to get a lender’s title policy, which protects the lender’s investment should there be another ownership claim against your home.
-But taking the extra step to get an owner’s title policy protects your investment against any preexisting claims on the property.
+One precautionary measure you might consider with an REO property is buying an owner’s title policy.
+You’re required to get a lender’s title policy, which protects the lender’s investment in the event of another ownership claim against a borrower’s home.
+But taking the extra step to get an owner’s title policy protects your investment against any pre-existing claims on the property.

-The owner’s title policy could be helpful when buying an REO property, as many of the available properties have been foreclosed on.
-This means previous owners probably had financial trouble and you may have to worry about tax liens or judgments on the property.
+The owner’s title policy could be helpful when buying an REO property, as many of the available properties have foreclosed.
+This means previous owners probably were in financial trouble and you may have to worry about tax liens or judgments on the property.

 REO properties can be a great option for home buyers with a lower budget and a willingness to make a few repairs.
-It’s important for any interested buyer to do their research and consult with experts before purchasing a property.
-You need to ensure that you’re making the best decision for your needs.
+It’s important for any interested buyer to thoroughly research bank-owned properties and consult experts before making a purchase.
+Above all, you need to ensure that you’re making the best decision for your needs.